 Questions? please contact Jayden (780-817-4316 or firstname.lastname@example.org).

 Hinton Jackrabbit Information

-Program Start Date: The Jackrabbit and Bunnyrabbit program will START on NOVEMBER 21, 2020.
+Program Start Date: The Jackrabbit and Bunnyrabbit program will START on a date TBD

 Schedule: Jackrabbit and Bunnyrabbit Lessons are on Saturday’s from 11:30am to about 1:30 pm.
 There will be approximately 12 sessions, weather permitting, during the Jackrabbit/Bunnyrabbit ski season.

 Location: Lessons will start at the Hinton Nordic Centre Main Lodge, unless notified of other locations for special events.
 Plan to leave Hinton 45 minutes before lesson start time, so that you have enough time to get ready before the session starts.